teemods/ddnet-skeleton/README.md

 git clone https://github.com/teeframe/ddnet-skeleton
 ```

-After downloading the repository, you will need to add your repository remote and create two branches with the following commands:
+After downloading the repository, you will need to add your repository remote and create two branches with the following commands **inside the repository folder:**

 ```bash
 git remote remove origin